VaultScholars/todo-app/README.md

 2. Start editing the files inside the `assets/` folder and refresh your browser to see changes.

-No build tools are required.
-There is no React, no bundler, and no framework.
-Just the web platform.

 ## Folder structure

 ```text